anroots/kohana-commoneer/README.md

 * Arr
 * Validation - recursively display (ORM) error messages

 Install
 =======

+Standard Kohana module install:

+# Clone the repository into your MODPATH folder:

+	cd your/modules/folder
+	git clone git@github.com:anroots/kohana-commoneer.git

-Copy to Kohana's modules folder and rename to commoneer.
-Add a line to application/bootstrap.php to enable it.
+# Add a line to the modules definition in application/bootstrap.php to enable Commoneer

+	Kohana::modules(array(
+	  'auth' => MODPATH . 'auth',
+	  ...
+	  'commoneer' => MODPATH. 'commoneer',
+	  );

+# See the userguide and API browser for usage information (enable the userguide module and visit http://localhost/your-kohana-installation/guide)

 Maintenance and versioning
 ==========================